- Admission Application Criteria

 Level Two: Indicate the ability to write in a scholarly manner in the discipline by satisfactorily completing GRN 890 for the culminating experience requirement.

 Thank you for your interest in the Master of Arts in Gerontology at San Francisco State University.
 We are currently accepting applicants for the Spring 2018 semester.
 Please submit your application materials as soon as possible.
-Please note that the application procedure involves the submission of 1) Cal State Apply online application; and 2) Gerontology Program Application Form uploaded to Cal State Apply .
+Please note that the application procedure involves the submission of 1) Cal State Apply online application; 2) Gerontology Program Application Form uploaded to Cal State Apply; and 3) Three letters of reference sent via email to email@example.com .
 The application deadline is November 1, 2017 for Spring 2018.

 Once we have received both the program application package and the evaluation of your CSU application from the Graduate Division, we will review your file and notify you of your admission status.
 It has been our experience that the university application process may be lengthy and the program may not know of your admission status until the beginning of the semester.
 In addition, as part of the evaluation process, applicants may be personally interviewed by one of the Gerontology Program faculty.
 Please keep in touch with us to ensure the smooth and timely processing of your application.